-This guide walks through each app in detail: how to set it up, how to use it effectively, and the specific tricks that experienced Big Lappers rely on.
+This guide walks through each resource in detail: how to set it up, how to use it effectively, and the specific tricks that experienced Big Lappers rely on.
 If you’re new to any of these, spend 30 minutes with this guide before you leave home and you’ll be planning like a veteran within a week on the road.

-Three apps, three jobs.
-WikiCamps finds your camp, Hema navigates the back roads, Google Maps handles everything else.
+Four resources, clear roles.
+Big Lap Bible curates the best spots, WikiCamps finds your camp, Hema navigates the back roads, Google Maps handles everything else.

-The Three-App System
+The Four-Resource System

 Hema Explorer is your off-road navigator and road condition reference.
 It answers: what’s the road like?
 Is it sealed, gravel, or 4WD only?
 Where are the fuel stops on this stretch?
 What’s the terrain like?
 It replaces Google Maps anywhere the bitumen ends.